mcraiha/spine-unity-docs/Rendering.md

 To learn more about how to arrange atlas regions in your Spine atlases, see this page: [Spine Texture Packer: Folder Structure](http://esotericsoftware.com/spine-texture-packer#Folder-structure)

-### Setting Material Properties Per Instance.
+### Setting Material Properties Per Instance
-Likewise, using MeshRenderer.material and changing values there will not work.
+Because SkeletonRenderer uses Materials based on the Material loaded when attachments were loaded, using MeshRenderer.material and changing values on MeshRenderer.material will not work.

-The `Renderer.material` property generates a copy just for that renderer, but that material will immediately be overwritten by SkeletonRenderer's render code.
+In regular Unity use, the `Renderer.material` property generates a copy just for that renderer.
+But that material will immediately be overwritten by SkeletonRenderer's render code.

 On the other hand, `Renderer.sharedMaterial` will modify the original Material.
 And if you spawn more than one Spine GameObject that uses that Material, the changes you apply to it will be applied to all instances.

-In this case, Unity's [Renderer.SetPropertyBlock](http://docs.unity3d.com/ScriptReference/Renderer.SetPropertyBlock.html) is a useful method.
+This is where Unity's [Renderer.SetPropertyBlock](http://docs.unity3d.com/ScriptReference/Renderer.SetPropertyBlock.html) is a useful method.
 Remember that `SkeletonRenderer`/`SkeletonAnimation` uses a `MeshRenderer`.
-Setting that MeshRenderer's material property block allows you to change property values just for that renderer.
+Setting that MeshRenderer's material property block allows you to change property values *just for that renderer*.

+**To set a specific renderer's material property values**, you need to have a `UnityEngine.MaterialPropertyBlock` object (you can create it using `new`, and cache the value in your class).
+Then call the renderer's `SetPropertyBlock` method with your MaterialPropertyBlock as the argument.

 ```csharp
 MaterialPropertyBlock mpb = new MaterialPropertyBlock();